Weather :

 source

 The Chithirai festival is one of the most significant festivals of the Indian state of Tamil Nadu.
-It witnesses lakhs of people from all over the country as well as abroad each year.
-The devotees of the Shiava and the Vaishnava traditions have kept their legends alive by performing them on an annual basis, providing the tales and their beliefs in a way never to be forgotten.
-The Chithirai festival is a most spectacular festival, which is an absolute delight to witness and become a part of.
+It attracts lakhs of people from all over the country and abroad each year.
+The devotees of the Shiava and Vaishnava traditions have kept their legends alive by performing them on an annual basis, sharing the tales and beliefs in a way that will never be forgotten.
+The Chithirai festival is a most spectacular festival that is an absolute delight to witness and participate in.

 Madurai Travel Packages